openintents/openintents/samples/FavoriteLocations/readme_favoriteLocations.txt

 date: 2007-12-19

 features:
-- LocationsProvider
-- TagsProvider
-- TagView for OpenIntent.TAG action
+- show list of favorite locations.
+- add current location to database.
+- use tag intent to tag selected location.
+- view selected location on map.

 use cases:
-- view locations:
-  1) select "show locations"
+- tag selected location:
-  2) add current location to database (using menu)
+  1) add current location to database (using menu)
-- view and add tags
-  1) select "show tags"
-  2) enter tag and content in text fields (or select tag from list of content)
+  2) select this location (in list of other locations)
-  3) click "add"
-- use OpenIntent.TAG
-  1) create a new application, import OpenIntents-n-n-n.jar
-  2) create an Intent with action = OpenIntent.TAG and uri = Tags.CONTENT_URI
-  3) add content to Intent using putExtrag(Tags.QUERY_URI, myContentToTag)
-  4) startSubActivity using the Intent
-  5) return code is Activity.RESULT_OK if a tag has been added to the myContentToTag
+  3) tag selected location (using menu)

 know issues:
-- LocationsProvider: remove location from database not possible.
+- remove location from database and/or from list of favorites not possible.
-- TagsProvider: remove tags and content from database not possible.